What to expect:

 Second: I work on Performance Optimization

-- All the changes are pushed to production after testing
+- All work that is done on staging is pushed to production after testing.

 - All of the changes I make are separated from your current theme (they all are saved as a child theme or plugin).
-It makes it easy to revert all the changes made by me and it’s easy for your developers to include these changes afterward exactly the way that is the most convenient for them.
+It makes it easy to revert all the changes made by me and it’s easy for your developers (current or future) to include these changes afterwards exactly the way that is the most convenient for them.

-I make tests the same way I did them during the audit (you can perform tests under the same conditions too, of course) and provide the After-Optimization Numbers Report:
+I make tests the same way as I did them during the audit (using the same tool where I was able to reproduce issues during the Audit, with the same settings/conditions) and provide the After-Optimization Numbers Report: